The Country Style Home: An Expression of Picturesque and Rustic Simplicity

 While the American country home was inspired by the manor estates of the European aristocracy, it eventually evolved into something more creative and varied.
 First came the lavish “country mansions” – Hearst Castle, Vanderbilt’s Breakers (Newport), Dupont’s Winterthur (Delaware) and many others, with their expansive parks, gardens, terraces, stables and gazebos.
 Theirs was an era of wealth and privilege when only the very rich could seek the comforts and calm of the countryside.

-Built between 1888-1892 for Mr. and Mrs. William K. Vanderbilt, the “summer cottage” Marble House became a “social and architectural landmark that set the pace for Newport's transformation from a quiet summer colony of wooden houses to the legendary resort of opulent stone palaces.”
+Built between 1888-1892 for Alva and William K. Vanderbilt, the “summer cottage” Marble House became a “social and architectural landmark that set the pace for Newport's transformation from a quiet summer colony of wooden houses to the legendary resort of opulent stone palaces.”
+(Photo credit: David Mark from Pixabay)

 Andrew Jackson Downing and the American Country Home